Two tumbler system

-Two tumbler system or Double tumbler system is a practice of discrimination against Dalits where Dalits are not allowed to drink in the same tumblers used by members of caste.
-Tea store owners maintain separate cups for Dalits and members of caste.
-The practice is prevalent in parts of Tamil Nadu, Karnataka and Andhra Pradesh.
+Two tumbler system, also known as the double tumbler system, is a discriminatory social practice rooted in caste hierarchy, in which Dalits are denied the use of the same tumbler as members of "higher" castes.
+Tea shops keep separate tumblers for Dalits.
+The practice has been reported in some rural areas of Tamil Nadu, Karnataka and Andhra Pradesh.

 Practice

 Tea store owners maintain separate cups for Dalits and members of caste.
 To drink the tea they purchased, Dalits are required to sit in separate spaces inside the shop or outside.
 It's observed that specifically for Dalits, the owner of the tea shop will pour tea into the cup held out by a Dalit.
 Disposable cups are given to the Dalits in other cases.
 The tumblers given to Dalits are of poorer quality than the ones used by members of caste.
 Dalits are frequently made to clean their tumblers and pay without touching the cashier.
 In some villages in Tamil Nadu, three tumblers were present, one for Arunthathiyar, one for the non-Arunthathiyar Dalit and one for members of caste.

 In some villages, outsiders visiting the village also face the same discrimination.
 If someone is a kin of a member of caste, he will be served tea in a glass tumbler or a stainless steel tumbler.
 If a person has come to see a Dalit, the person will be served tea in a plastic tumbler.

 To avoid detection by monitoring agencies, the practice has evolved into more sophisticated forms.
 Dalits were originally given tea in coconut shells blaming pollution, then came the use of steel tumblers for others and glass tumblers for Dalits which the Dalits had to wash themselves.
 Dalits were then offered tea in different glass tumblers with different coloured paint markings on the bottom of tumblers designated for Dalits.
 Then, Dalits were asked to bring in their own glasses.
 Presently, plastic cups are used for the Dalits.
 In most situations, Dalits are unable to rest on seats in tea shops and must sit or squat on the floor.

+In April 2011, a Supreme Court of India bench described the two-tumbler system as a "highly objectionable" criminal offence under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.